Section 1 Statement Of Terms And Conditions Of Employment

 Failure To Comply?

 The existing mechanism for enforcing compliance with section 1 statement requirements will be extended to the new provision.
-Accordingly, a failure to provide a section 1 statement, or one that meets the requirements, may give rise to an employment tribunal claim from affected workers or employees.
-The tribunal will determine the relevant terms of engagement.
+Accordingly, a failure to provide a section 1 statement, or one that meets the requirements, may give rise to an employment tribunal claim from affected workers or employees for a declaration as to what part of all of such terms are.
+Additionally, if a claimant brings a successful discrimination, unfair dismissal or breach of contract claim, the tribunal must award the workers at least two weeks’ pay and this may be increased to four weeks’ pay.

 Although you probably already have much of the required information available for employees/workers care will, however, be needed to ensure that an appropriate level of detail is included within the Section 1 Statement itself, as there will be less scope to rely on ancillary documents such as policies in an employee handbook.